Internal Controls for Better Compliance

 - Management controls

-There are several internal control mechanisms that need to be in place for effective compliance:
+There are several internal control mechanisms that need to be in place to detect, prevent, and correct compliance issues:

 - Published Standards and Policies